munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-<span name="comma">It</span> stores the name token so we know what it's
-declaring, along with the initializer expression.
+It stores the name token so we know what it's declaring, along with the initializer expression.
 (If there isn't an initializer, that's `null`.)

 Then we add an expression node for accessing a variable: